MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/security.md

 This means you might be authentication in a system, but not authorized to access a certain resource.

-Even though cookies can be used to provide authentication, and it's usage is not necessarely discouraged (as long as they are not used to provide _state_, and prevents CSRF attacks), they are not very commonly used in APIs.
+Even though cookies can be used to provide authentication, and it's usage is not necessarily discouraged (as long as they are not used to provide _state_, and prevents CSRF attacks), they are not very commonly used in APIs.
 Instead, typically [HTTP Authorization][] is used for this.

 [HTTP: Authentication (RFC 7235)][], by Roy Fielding (creator of REST), tells that: